-The Borghese Gallery (Museo e Galeria Borghese) in the Villa Borghese Park is one of the best art galleries to visit in Rome.
+The Borghese Gallery (Museo e Galleria Borghese) in the Villa Borghese Park is one of the best art galleries to visit in Rome.
 The four marble sculptures Cardinal Scipione Borghese commissioned for a young Lorenzo Bernini are among the art highlights of this museum and were highly influential in establishing the Baroque period.
 The Borghese Gallery also has further sculptures by Bernini, including his earliest work and several busts, as well as three very rare Bernini oil on canvas paintings.
-Buy tickets well in advance — time-slot reservations are essential to see the art in this exceptional gallery.
+Buy tickets for the Borghese Gallery well in advance — time-slot reservations are essential and frequently sell out weeks in advance.

 Four works commissioned by Cardinal Scipione Borghese established Bernini’s reputation well before he reshaped St Peter’s Basilica and much of Rome into its baroque appearance.
 These four sculptures are still among the highlights in the Borghese Gallery: